 All copyright Ilyes Griyeb ©

-With a style shaped predominantly by a fierce attention to emotive detail and an unwavering accuracy and discipline, Moroccan born and Paris based Ilyes Griyeb just had to be a part of the SEED project, if I could help it.
+With a style shaped predominantly by a fierce attention to emotive detail and an unwavering accuracy and discipline, I was keen to make Moroccan born and Paris based Ilyes Griyeb part of SEED Monograph.
 His works, created predominantly in the country of his descendants, chronicles subjects both young and old, within an honest panorama of lament, laughter and luxury…

 Dorrell Merritt: Hey Ilyes!
 I’m gonna start with the Q’s if that’s cool?
 I saw recently on your Instagram that you’ve been shooting new work in Senegal.
 What drew you there, and how long were you working there?